 Body Positive Cornell (BPC) is supported by the Cornell Health Eating Program (CHEP) and the Skorton Center for Health Initiatives staff, and is conducted in collaboration with Cornell Athletics, Cornell Fitness Centers, Cornell Minds Matter, Panhellenic, Cornell Wellness, and Johnson Graduate School of Management.

-- honors the body diversity of our campus community and challenges the stigma of and discrimination based on size or appearance
+- embraces the body diversity of our campus community

 - is a force for positive social change at Cornell

-Groups are led by trained student facilitators, are interactive, and open to undergraduate students of all backgrounds, genders, and identities.
+Groups are led by trained peer facilitators, are interactive, and open to undergraduate students and staff of all backgrounds, genders, and identities.

 About BPC Groups